wlach/routez/README.md

 (http://www.pcre.org/) and ImageMagick (easiest to install this via MacPorts or similar).

-2. Initialize git submodules from the root directory:
+Initialize git submodules from the root directory:

     git submodule init
     git submodule update

-3. In root, copy local.cfg.tmpl to local.cfg and modify it according to your needs.
+Then, in root, copy local.cfg.tmpl to local.cfg and modify it according to your needs.
 It should be fairly self-explanatory how to do so-- here's the one I use for hbus.ca:

     [buildout]
     extends = buildout.cfg